 Fixing a Recording in the Mix: When You Can and Should Do It

 Any professional audio engineer knows that the best mixes begin with the best recordings.
 Plus, a clean take means less time spent editing and comping.
 Still, no one can pull off a perfect performance all the time.
 Little mistakes will crop up here and there and may require some fixing.
-Here are a few minor fixes you can make after recording is done.
+Its always better to avoid these mistakes, so we’ve created a glossary on Audio Recording Terms to help you.
+So, lets get into it, here are a few minor fixes you can make after recording is done.

 Minor Timing Tweaks

 Obviously, if a drum or bass track isn’t remotely in sync with the metronome, you’ll have to record another take.
 But a brief skip or slow down can usually be fixed with careful editing.
 Most DAWs even feature an automatic snap-to-click algorithm that will lock transients to the nearest beat.
 However, many producers prefer to make manual timing edits to maintain any intentional grooves or flourishes.
 If a vocal line or guitar strum is a bit too short or long, you can even stretch or shrink the waveform to stop at the right time.
 This time-stretching might require an external plugin or dedicated audio editing software.

 It’s worth noting that correcting timing for drums poses some additional challenges.
 Wheres bass, vocals, and guitars are recorded individually, drums are often recorded all at once.
 Each drum mic will pick up some of the sound from other drums and cymbals.
 So, shifting a snare or kick might create some new problems in the drum track.
 In most cases, however, these problems can be avoided with proper EQ techniques, comping, and grouping.